 Sunday June 30 we were so pleased to attend the 20th Annual Old Style Independence Day Ice Cream Social at the Heritage House in Riverside, CA. This gorgeous Victorian house has been lovingly restored and is a curated museum of Victorian life in early Riverside.
 Mr and Mrs James Bettner moved from New York to Riverside for his health in the 1870s.
+After his death, Mrs Bettner commissioned the house as a grand showcase of Victorian living.
+The house gives tours from September to June.
+The summer months are reserved for updating projects and the upstairs rooms are just too hot for guests.
+This is a vintage home and they did not have central air, lol.
+There is a gift shop and the House staff is wonderful!
+My colleague from history events is a docent there and it is clear she has a deep love for the home.

 Our 19th century counterparts were very good at using every resource until it was completely used up.
 They didn’t have a local Walmart or Target available to run over and buy a replacement.
 Stores were sometimes a full days ride away from home, and so they stocked up on certain things, and used and reused things diligently.
 In their day, it was called “being frugal.”
 These days we have rebranded it for school kids and we call it recycling.